Nic-OS/100-days-of-code/r2-log.md

 ### R2D48-49 - 8/1-2/18
 Completed two lessons that required using `Array.prototype.map()` and `Array.prototype.filter()` in FCC.
 As I went through them, I thought about how I was going to apply the same thinking to managing contacts in my app.
 I also realized that I tend to overcomplicate things when coding.
 I usually default to the most complicated series of steps to get the result I need.
 After about two hours today, I realized I could solve the challenge by reducing my code to about two separate steps.
 I really want to continue practicing simple, logical thinking.

+### R2D50-56 - 8/3-9/18
+I've been starting every coding session with a few JS practice exercises in FCC, then working through the Fullstack React Native book by Fullstack.io.
+The RN book is an *incredible* resource.
+Things are clicking for me more so than for any other resource I've used in the past.
+I've reviewed all the RN basics, but I understand them so much more now.
+I'm really loving working through this book.